Namesonic/cache/README.md

 * has(id)      # returns bool if item is in cache
 * find(id)     # create item placeholder and use callback to fetch item data
 * all()        # returns array of all items in cache

+## Future Versions

+There are some things that would be good to add.

+### Methods

 * add(item)    # adds item to the cache
 * update(item) # updates the item data

+### Cache Expire

+Timestamp the activity on the cached item and remove the cached items that arren't being loaded.